lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 Contigs assigned as Archeal in the host filtered assembly were not classified as such in the double filtered assembly (+@fig:fig3_filter_length_distributions Archaea).
 Similarly, viral contigs often were only assembled in the host filtered assembly (+@fig:fig3_filter_length_distributions Viruses).
 These classifications were rare in all assembled metagenomes and may be false classifications or derived from viral fragments incorporated into genomes of either _Azolla_ species or of associated bacteria.
-The bacterial fraction of the metagenome assembly is of substantial size.
+The bacterial fraction of the metagenome assembly is of substantial size _!(give the size range here! it is a major result), because it allows to guess how many genomes may be found_
-The filtering approach did not substantially improve assembly quality of prokaryote genome fragments, but also had no negative effect.
+The filtering approach, we conclude, did not substantially improve assembly quality of prokaryote genome fragments, but also had no negative effect.

 \begin{sidewaysfigure}
 \begin{figure}